 Roles or User Assignments to Orgs & Departments – Users in SU are assigned various roles that have specific rights.
 Users are also assigned to Organizations and/or Departments that fall under the organizations.

-Scoring rubrics are part of the review process and allow a member of the review committee to review applicants and provide a score on a basis.
+Scoring rubrics are part of the review process and allow a member of the review committee to review applicants and provide a score on a student by student basis.

 Scorecards & Recommendations – the equivalent of a Rubric in SU is a Scorecard.
 Review pools also can use a recommendation scoring method (default 1 – 5 Likert scale) scoring method.
 Review pools also can interchangeably use these two methods if the review has multiple review rounds.

-Post-Acceptance is the step in the process whereby a student has been offered a must submit information before the funds are disbursed.
-In BBAM, this can include things such as a photo, thank you letter or any additional documentation that is being asked.
+Post-Acceptance is the step in the process whereby a student has been offered a scholarship, but must submit information before the funds are disbursed.
+In BBAM, this can include a number of things such as a photo, thank you letter or any additional documentation that is being asked.

 Thank You Letters –

 Individual scholarships can require a thank you letter from the student before funds can be released.
 A photo can be part of the thank you letter.
-Thank can be posted from SU.
+Thank you letters must be approved before funds can be posted from SU.